awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

 ------

 1. Create a command that uses the targets and rate control options you want to run\.
-Replace each *example resource placeholder* with your own information\.\.
+Replace each *example resource placeholder* with your own information\.

    *Targeting using tags*